weberankit/FOody/README.md

 # FOody
-This is my food web app build from scratch and it is highly optimized
+This is my food web app build from scratch and uses redux router configuration ,optimiztion and many more